 My Health for Life offers face to face or telephone support and is designed to assist you to make positive lifestyle changes in order to reduce your risk of developing type 2 diabetes, cardiovascular disease and lifestyle related cancers.
 Complete the health check to assess your chronic disease risk and to see if you meet the eligibility criteria.
 If you would prefer to do this over the phone you can call 13RISK (13 74 75).

 COACH offers free telephone based counselling for individuals who have a chronic disease.
 Your COACH can help you manage your chronic disease and take steps to improve your overall health.
-Call 13 HEALTH (13 45 25 84) to sign up.
+Call 13 HEALTH (13 45 25 84).

 Active and Healthy Gold Coast includes a range of free and low cost remedial activities for people who have a chronic disease.
 Check out the Active and Healthy webpage for more information on these sessions including location, time and cost.